Laplanche: An Introduction

 published, with his colleague J.-B. Pontalis, the celebrated encyclopaedia The

-.
+Language of Psychoanalysis.
 Member of the International Psychoanalytic

 Association, co-founder of the Association Psychanalytique de France,